 As Indica strains have more chlorophyll than Sativa strains they grow and mature faster.
 Cross breeding Indicas with Sativas or a combination thereof creates hybrids.
 The resulting hybrid strains will grow, mature and differ medically in relationship to the indica/sativa percentages each phenotype contains.

-Pure Sativa cannabis is a rarity in the medical marijuana field as these strains are a challenge to cultivate, especially indoors and outdoors in the northern hemisphere (Canada).
-Seeds of these types are also rare to find as vendors like to stock popular strains and pure Sativas aren’t that popular.
-Sativa’s come primarily from more equatorial regions (Colombia, Mexico and Southeast Asia).
+Pure Sativa Cannabis is a rarity in the medical Cannabis field as these strains are a challenge to cultivate, especially indoors and outdoors in the northern hemisphere (Canada).
+Seeds of these types are also rare to find as vendors like to stock popular strains and pure Sativas aren?t that popular.
+Sativa?s come primarily from more equatorial regions (Colombia, Mexico and Southeast Asia).
 They grow as tall, thin plants, with narrow leaves and are light green in color.
 They grow quickly as compared to indica strains and can reach heights of 20 feet in a single season.
 Once flowering has begun, they can take anywhere from 10 to 16 weeks to fully mature.
 Flavors range from earthy to sweet and fruity.

 Pure Sativa effects can often induce paranoia and irregular heart beats.
 Therefore, as a medicinal product pure sativas are a rare choice.
 If too much pure sativa is consumed it can have a similar feeling of drinking way too much caffeine.